iotbzh/DEPRECATED_4a-hal-generic/README.md

 * For `onload`, `controls`, and `events` sections, please look at the controller documentation (In ./app-controller/README.md)
 * In `halcontrol` section:
-  * This section is where you put controls which are alsa control calls.
+  * In this section you put controls corresponding to alsa control calls.
   * If a control is not available, it will be registered in alsa using '4a-alsa-core'.
-  * These controls will be available as verb for your hal.
+  * These controls will be available as verbs for your hal.
-  * The value passed to these verbs should be in percentage, the hal will do the conversion to the correct alsa value.
+  * The value passed to these verbs should be a percentage, the hal will do the conversion to the correct alsa value.
-    To be recognize by the hal, the value should ba associated to the key `val` and should be an integer.
+    To be recognized by the hal, the value should be associated to the key `val` and should be an integer.
-* In `halmixer` section (what it is passed to the mixer):
+* In `halmixer` section (that it is passed to the mixer):
   * The `uid` field will be the name of the mixer corresponding to your hal.
   * The `mixerapi` field should contain the name of the api to call for reaching the mixer (not need to be changed if you use '4a-softmixer').
-  * The `prefix` field  is not mandatory, it is where you precise the prefix that will be applied at mixer attach call.
-All the streams that the mixer will create will be prefixed with this field.
+  * The `prefix` field  is not mandatory, it is where you precise the prefix that will be applied when the mixer attach call happens.
+All the streams the mixer creates will be prefixed with this field.
   * In `ramps` section:
     * Define the ramp that you can use in your mixer (ramps in example files can be used).
     * The `uid` field is where you specify the name of the ramp.